 I sit there quietly, late into the night.
-I’m feeling everything everywhere.
+I’m feeling everything, everywhere.
 My intensity is both a blessing and a curse.
 It comes with great responsibility, and a greater need for transparency.
 Not for the faint of heart.
 I love with both my hands and all of my fingers.
 When I hurt, I hurt in every colour, from every angle, in any lighting.
 Other feelings are bland, beige, tasteless.
 Mine grow into a thick, coarse darkness I have to keep kicking until it bleeds daylight all over again.

 Fiery, roaring, breath-snatching, red hot soul.
 Bubbles deep in your stomach and your head spinning and your heart pounding kind of soul.
 I feel and I feel and I feel, like I am banging at the insides of a cage.
 There is too much me in me, until a rage spread thin, like apathy, takes over.
 I lay down by the window, exhausted at best, empty at worst.
 I still feel myself, but at a lower volume.
 I find comfort in knowing that the opposite of coherent is interesting – just enough to get back on my feet again.
 I suppose that’s the best I can be for now.

 When they take me by the shirt to remind me who I am, I push the words back into their not-now cages.
-“I don’t want to write” really means “I don’t want to love.”
+‘I don’t want to write,’ really means ‘I don’t want to love’.
 Not now.

 Times like these I wish I could tie a knot at the end of my rope and swing from it already.
 I wish I could make myself feel safe and seen when my mind starts devouring itself.
 I wish I could run my own fingers through the knots of my soul.
 I wish that, when I spread my heart like butter on toast, I didn’t hope for someone else to come along and snatch it off my plate.
 I wish I could learn to love the skies I’m under.
 I wish I were the thunderstorms I hide from.
 I wish I could feel and write and live without fear.

 “Wild one with your screaming soul, I can feel you loving from here.”